jam-py/jam-py/Readme.md

 ------------------------------------
 The Jam.py Demo you see on Heroku is just a Git repo made from the original Jam.py Demo with two files added: requirements.txt and Procfile.

 Then the Heroku account was open, jampy App created, Git repo linked and deployed.
 In 10 seconds it magically appeared as a live Web site.
+There is also development effort with Postfix Email Aliases App in here: https://github.com/platipusica/jampy-posfixaliases with the Demo running on Heroku as well.
 Enjoy.

 Why using Jam.py?
 ------------------------------------